-The U.S. goods trade balance with Oman went from a deficit of \$88 million in 2004 to a goods trade surplus of \$38 million in 2005.
-U.S. goods exports in 2005 were \$593 million, up 79.7 percent from the previous year.
-Corresponding U.S. imports from Oman were \$555 million, up 32.8 percent.
-Oman is currently the 75th largest export market for U.S. goods.
+The U.S. goods trade balance with Oman went from a surplus of \$40 million in 2005 to a goods trade deficit of \$55 million in 2006.
+U.S. goods exports in 2006 were \$854 million, up 43.5 percent from the previous year.
+Corresponding U.S. imports from Oman were \$909 million, up 63.7 percent.
+Oman is currently the 70th largest export market for U.S. goods.

-The stock of U.S. foreign direct investment (FDI) in Oman 2004 was \$438 million, up from \$358 million in 2003.
+The stock of U.S. foreign direct investment (FDI) in Oman 2005 was \$615 million (latest data available), up from \$438 million in 2004.

 After consultations with Congress, the United States began Free Trade Agreement (FTA) negotiations with Oman in March 2005.
-On October 3, 2005, the two sides announced the conclusion of the negotiations.
-On January 19, 2006, U.S. Trade Representative Rob Portman and Omani Minister of Commerce and Industry Maqbool bin Ali Sultan signed the agreement.
+On January 19, 2006, U.S. Trade Representative Rob Portman and Omani Minister of Commerce and Industry Maqbool bin Ali Sultan signed the Agreement.
+Following Congressional approval of the FTA in September 2006, the President signed the FTA implementing legislation on September 26, 2006.
+The FTA will be brought into force once the governments of both the United States and Oman certify that respective regulations are in compliance with the provisions of the Agreement.